ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Rebooting the bare metal server by using the API
 {: #reboot-bare-metal-servers-api}

-You can reboot a bare metal server for your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
-To reboot a bare metal servers by using the API, use [Restart a bare metal server](/apidocs/vpc/latest#restart-bare-metal-server).
+To reboot a bare metal server by using the API, use [Restart a bare metal server](/apidocs/vpc/latest#restart-bare-metal-server).

 Specify a `POST /bare_metal_servers/{id}/restart` request to restart a specific bare metal server where `id` is the identifer of the bare metal server you are restarting.